 What Is the TENA Washable Bed Sheet?

-The TENA Washable Bed Sheet is a reusable underpanel — a waterproof-backed, absorbent-topped pad that lies across the middle of the bed, beneath the child (or adult).
+The TENA Washable Bed Sheet is a reusable underpanel — a waterproof-backed, absorbent-topped pad that lies across the middle of the bed, beneath the child or adult.
 It is not a full fitted sheet.
 It sits on top of the existing bedding and anchors in place via tuck-in flaps or friction, depending on the version.

 What the TENA Washable Bed Sheet Does Well

-Reusability and running cost
+Reusability and long-term cost

 Reduced laundry volume